reachbharathan/appium-android-movies/README.md

-# Appium - Movies - Page Object Model
+# Appium - Android - Movies(Sample App) - Page Object Model
 This is a sample project to demonstrate page object model in appium

 **testng**is used as test framework.